neighborhoods/Prefab/docs/PrefabDefinition.md

     - `properties`
         - The class properties of the DAO.
 Each property should have:
             - `php_type`
                 - The type of object the property represents.
-This can be a primitive or a full qualified namespaced object
+This can be a primitive or a fully qualified namespaced object
             - `database_column_name`
                 - Name of the database column containing the data that populates the class property